 I was so stressed about things like this during this time last year and even though it didn’t seem like it, everything did work out.
 It took me almost a year to process what I was feeling during my senior year of college, and now I have lived through it, I’m ready to share the lessons I learned after graduating from college and entering the adult world.

 1. It’s ok to stress

 I used to get so mad at the people, mostly my family, who would tell me not to stress about graduation.
 I understand why they would say those things to me because they wanted to give me some comfort in a very uncertain time in my college career.
 But, post graduation would soon set in, and going out every night then recalling all the wild stories in the morning with your roommates and best friends, or skipping classes just because, or spending money on stupid things, or saving class assignments for the last minute, and the list goes on should be things of the past.
 So, yes go ahead and stress, it is totally normal to wake up at night in a panic about not having a job, not knowing what you want to do in life, not knowing how you will afford to live on your own, and so on.
 It wouldn’t be normal not to stress during your second semester of senior year, so go for it, because no matter what stage in life you are in, stress is natural.
 But, you can’t let the stress keep you from enjoying the present and the people you are with.
+Many people find ways to cope with stress, like meditating or smoking marijuana, and that’s a perfectly okay thing to do!
+You have to deal with the whole roller coaster of emotions that come with graduating.
 Because, if there is one important thing I learned after college is that even though when it doesn’t seem like it, everything does work out and it works out in the strangest of ways.